Awesomegamergame/AGG-Productions/README.md

-# AGG-Productions
+# AGG Productions
 [![Stable Build](https://github.com/awesomegamergame/AGG-Productions/actions/workflows/ReleaseBuild.yml/badge.svg)](https://github.com/awesomegamergame/AGG-Productions/releases)
 [![Bleeding Edge Build](https://github.com/awesomegamergame/AGG-Productions/actions/workflows/DebugBuild.yml/badge.svg)](https://github.com/awesomegamergame/AGG-Productions/actions/workflows/DebugBuild.yml)

 <p align="center"> <img width="1000" height="500" src="Background.png"/> </p>

 Welcome to AGG Productions Launcher this launcher is a replacement for the old chaotic launcher which was old slow and just very plain.
-This launcher also now allows other people that are working on there own game to be able to upload it here and have some cool auto apdating and havee there game hosted for free (it supports any game made for windows Ex: Unity unreal and even native coded games, as long as the game can be started as an .exe)
+This launcher also now allows other people that are working on there own game to be able to upload it here and have some cool auto apdating and have there game hosted for free (it supports any game made for windows Ex: Unity unreal and even native coded games, as long as the game can be started as an .exe)

 # Building / Contributing

-How to Add Features and to fix bugs in AGG-Productions
+How to Add Features and to fix bugs in AGG Productions

 1. Fork the repo
-2. Use Visual Studio 2019 or Visual Studio 2022 (Visual Studio 2022 Recommended) with .netframework 4.8
+2. Use Visual Studio 2022 with .netframework 4.8
 3. Fix the bug or add the feature
 4. Test to make sure if it works correctly